 Hello, I am Bristol Wenzl.
-I am excited to be in my tenth year in the education profession.
-I taught one year of kindergarten at HTRS and this is my ninth year of first grade at Calvert Elementary.
+I am excited to be in my eleventh year in the education profession.
+I taught one year of kindergarten at HTRS, nine years of first grade here at Calvert Elementary, and this is my first year of teaching fourth grade.
 Teaching children is a passion of mine.
 It is a reward for me to have the opportunity to watch students learn and grow.
 I strongly believe that all children deserve the right to be the best that they can be.
 It is my goal each year to meet the needs of all of the students in my classroom.

-Reading- Each week during reading we have weekly spelling and high frequency words (posted on Dojo page), vocabulary words, phonics practice, comprehension with stories, retelling skills, and MUCH more!
+Reading- Each week during reading we have weekly spelling words (posted on Dojo page), vocabulary words, fluency practice, comprehension with stories, retelling skills, and MUCH more!
 Each week after the pre-test, students and I write each learning target for the week on our learning target poster.
 Ask them about this!
 The spelling test and reading test will always be on a Friday unless otherwise stated.

-Zaner-Bloser Handwriting- This year we will be working on Zaner-Bloser Handwriting!
-The goal of Zaner-Bloser is to teach students to write legibly.
+Cursive Handwriting- This year we will be working on cursive handwriting once a week!
+The goal of cursive handwriting is to teach students to write letters and words in cursive.
 Students will learn to write letters, words, and sentences that are legible to both writers and readers.
 By learning and applying the four Keys to Legibility (shape, size, spacing and slant) students will evaluate their writing and discover techniques to help them improve and refine their writing skills.

 6-Trait Writing- This year all grades are focusing on 6 Traits of writing.
 Writing will happen every day and students will write in a variety of ways that touch on several different topic areas.
 Students will have the flexibility to choose to write about what matters to them.
 This will hopefully inspire life long writers.

 Math- EnVision math is a technology based, interactive math program that guides students through 20 topics throughout the year.
-Each lesson has specific objectives, daily spiral review, problem of the day, quick check, guided practice, independent practice, problem solving, and vocabulary words.
-Throughout the topics we will work on addition, subtraction, ordering numbers, geometry, patterns, money, measurement, time, graphs, and MUCH more.
+Each lesson has specific objectives, daily spiral review, quick check, guided practice, independent practice, problem solving, and vocabulary words.
+Throughout the topics we will work on numeration, addition, subtraction, multiplication, division, ordering numbers, geometry, patterns, money, measurement, time, graphs, and MUCH more.